 Native Communities Program

-Our Native Communities program is an educational resource providing step-by-step instructions for locating these important records.
-It includes ongoing opportunities for training, hands-on practice, and special Citizen Archivist Missions to make specific community records more easily accessible in the future.
+The Native Communities program is an educational resource providing step-by-step instructions for locating these important records.
+It includes opportunities for training, hands-on practice, and special Citizen Archivist Missions to make specific community records more easily accessible in the future.

 - Read the instructions for tagging documents in the National Archives catalog.